plone/volto/docs/source/development/index.md

 This part of the documentation describes how to develop projects using Volto.

-See {doc}`overview` for a reference of technologies used within the Volto stack, and for suggested topics for further research.
+See {doc}`overview` for a reference of technologies used within the Volto stack, and for suggested topics for further learning and research.

 Or jump in to any topic listed below.